Click Here for Our Recommended Antivirus for Your Device

 Similarly, transferring data from one device to another has also become easy as there are many evolved and the latest cables made to make the transfer possible.

-The SATA and eSATA are two kinds of technology that is used to transfer data or files or any other things to transfer from one device to another.
+SATA and eSATA are two kinds of technology used to transfer data, files, or other things from one device to another.

-The eSATA is said to be the extended version of SATA and both have got their differences in various parameters.
+The eSATA is said to be the extended version of SATA, and both have different parameters.

 SATA vs eSATA

-The difference between SATA and eSATA is that a SATA is used as a connector for internal devices whereas an eSATA is used as a connector for external devices.
-However, it is found that both the cables have almost similar functions but their shape, size differs from each other.
+The difference between SATA and eSATA is that a SATA is used as a connector for internal devices, whereas an eSATA is used as a connector for external devices.
+However, it is found that both cables have almost similar functions, but their shape and size differ from each other.

 SATA vs eSATA